Table of Contents

 Emily Cataneo is a fiction writer and journalist.
 Her short fiction has appeared in magazines such as Nightmare, Lightspeed, The Dark, cream city review, Smokelong Quarterly, and Beneath Ceaseless Skies, and was long listed for Best Science Fiction and Fantasy 2016 and mentioned in Best SF&F 2018.
 Her debut collection, Speaking to Skull Kings and Other Stories, came out from Journalstone Publishing in 2017.
 As a journalist, her work has appeared in venues such as Slate, NPR, and the Boston Globe.
 She’s a 2013 graduate of the Odyssey Writing Workshop, a 2016 graduate of the Clarion Writers Workshop, and a 2019 graduate of the North Carolina State University MFA program.
 She is the co-founder of the Redbud Writing Project, an adult education creative writing school in Raleigh, North Carolina, where she teaches classes in fiction, nonfiction, and more.

-Julie C. Day is a writer with numerous stories in magazines & journals such as The Dark, Black Static, Podcastle, Split Lip Magazine, Interzone, and the Cincinnati Review.
-Her debut collection, Uncommon Miracles, was released by PS Publishing in 2018.
-Her novella, The Rampant, came out with Aqueduct Press this October.
-Julie lives in a small town in New England with her family and a menagerie of variously sized animals.
-Café writing and long baths with paper books are also a thing.
+Julie C. Day‘s debut, dark fantasy novella, The Rampant, is a 2019 Lambda Literary Award finalist.
+She has published numerous stories in magazines & journals such as The Dark, Black Static, Podcastle, Split Lip Magazine, Interzone, and the Cincinnati Review.
+You’ll find some of them between the pages of her collection, Uncommon Miracles.
+She lives in a small town in New England with her family and a menagerie of variously sized animals.
+Café writing and long walks with ebooks are also a non-quarantine thing.
 You can find Julie online at @thisjulieday or on her blog stillwingingit.com.

 Formerly a film critic, journalist, screenwriter and teacher, Gemma Files has been an award-winning horror author since 1999.
 She has published two collections of short work, two chap-books of speculative poetry, a Weird Western trilogy, a story-cycle and a stand-alone novel (Experimental Film, which won the 2016 Shirley Jackson Award for Best Novel and the 2016 Sunburst award for Best Adult Novel).
 Most are available from ChiZine Publications.
 She has two new story collections from Trepidatio (Spectral Evidenceand Drawn Up From Deep Places), one upcoming from Cemetery Dance (Dark Is Better), and a new poetry collection from Aqueduct Press (Invocabulary).